software-tools-books/js4ds/_en/dataman.md

 but we want to be able to use it in the same way that we use `Math.min` and `Math.max`, so we have to conform to their signature.

-After some thought we realise that it's possible for `subset` to be empty - that is, it's possible that there are years that have no data in our data set.
+After some thought we realize that it's possible for `subset` to be empty - that is, it's possible that there are years that have no data in our data set.
 We should filter these out,
 to prevent unnecessary effort being made to render summary statistics with `NaN` values.